packagist/private-packagist-docs/docs/conductor/getting-started.md

 {"http-basic": {"repo.packagist.com": {"username": "token", "password": "packagist_out_73a81c..." }}}
 ```

-Conductor needs to verify your setup before you can [start receiving Pull Requests](#how-scheduling-works).
+Conductor needs to [verify your CI setup](#verify-your-ci-setup) before you can start receiving pull requests.

 ## How scheduling works

-- Go to your package on the updates tab in your Private Packagist organization
+- Navigate to the "Updates" tab in your Private Packagist organization
 - Click on the name of your package

 The list shows groups of all available updates to be scheduled.
 Each group of updates is called a task.
 Conductor will schedule only one task at a time.
 All others are waiting for the task on top of the list to be successful or paused.